 Skip to 0 minutes and 50 seconds Approximately 4000 taste buds in humans are distributed throughout the tongue and oral cavity, and each taste bud contains 30 to 100 taste cells.
 In school we are taught that our tongues have specific areas that are susceptible to different tastes.
 However, the notion that the tongue is mapped into taste areas is all wrong.

-Skip to 1 minute and 22 secondsfar: sweet, salty, bitter, sour, and umami, and the entire tongue can sense all of these tastes more or less equally.
+Skip to 1 minute and 10 seconds There are five basic tastes identified so far: Sweet, salty, bitter, sour, and umami, and the entire tongue can sense all of these tastes more or less equally.
 Whereas taste receptor cells are not neurons themselves, they do communicate with the nearby neurons and the decision on taste is actually made in the brain, not on the tongue.
-Food moves from your mouth down the esophagus, enters the stomach and little by little fills the space.
+Food moves from your mouth down the esophagus, it enters the stomach and little by little fills the space.
 Nerve cells surrounding gastric wall sense the stretching.
-These neurons communicate with the vagus nerve that goes up to the brainstem and hypothalamus - the primary centers in the brain involved in the control of appetite.
+These neurons communicate with the vagus nerve that goes up to the brainstem and hypothalamus the primary centers in the brain involved in the control of appetite.
 But that is just one input your brain uses to sense fullness.

 Brain response to feeding

 What happens when we ingest food?